-At The Pacific Eye Care Scleral Lens Center, we’ve helped numerous patients who’ve lost some visual abilities following refractive surgery — and we can help you too.
+At Pacific Eye Care, we’ve helped numerous patients who’ve lost some visual abilities following refractive surgery — and we can help you too.

 We provide custom-made scleral lenses for a multitude of conditions and help patients achieve the clearest possible vision for their conditions.

-To schedule a consultation or learn more about what we offer, call The Pacific Eye Care Scleral Lens Center today!
+To schedule a consultation or learn more about what we offer, call Pacific Eye Care today!